02 Digestive Diseases

 Salmonella typhi is the only type of salmonella that lives only in humans.
 Therefore, it is passed only from human to human through contaminated food or water.
 It tends to cause a severe and life-threatening infection called typhoid fever.

 A Schatzki ring, first identified in 1944 by Dr. Richard Schatzki, is a thin, circular membrane of tissue in the lower esophagus, the tube connecting an individual’s mouth to their stomach.
 A Schatzki ring causes narrowing of the canal of the esophagus (i.e., lumen) and eventually may lead to difficulty swallowing, known as dysphagia.
-A Schatzki ring in individuals is considered the most common cause of episodic solid food dysphagia and food impaction, or blockage of the esophagus by food, in adults.

 Small intestinal bacterial overgrowth (SIBO) is a severe condition affecting the small intestine.
-It occurs when the bacterial population increases.
+It occurs when the bacterial population in the small intestine increases.
 These bacteria may be found in small amounts in other gut parts and eliminated regularly.
 SIBO causes pain and diarrhea.
-The bacteria use the body’s nutrients, leading to malnutrition.
+It can also lead to malnutrition, as the bacteria use the body’s nutrients.
+SIBO symptoms mainly affect the gut.

 Symptoms may include stomach pain, especially after eating, bloating, cramps, diarrhea, constipation, indigestion, and a familiar feeling of fullness and gas.